lgonzalezrouco/pti/servlets/README.md

     http://localhost:8080/my_webapp/carrental_form_list.html

 calls a servlet with name "list" that corresponds to the class mypackage.CarRentalList.
+You can see that in the response of the servlet appears the text that you have written in the field "UserId" of the form.
+This is because the servlet obtains with the line

+    String nombre = req.getParameter("userid");

+the value which is put in the html form.

 Now add the necessary code to the source file of these two servlets, i.e., CarRentalNew.java and CarRentalList.java, to make the application work properly.